GraceH309/Algorithm-I-princeton/README.md

 # Princeton Algorithms, Part I — notes

+Note: The large volume of early commits stems from migrating offline notes to this repository.
+I will keep making incremental improvements over time

 Finished Robert Sedgewick's Coursera course in 2025.
 Autograder passed everything.
 I'm keeping the code here mostly so future-me can find it again.